asalim-ca/tinyapp/README.md

 ## dev folder

 - I've created this folder in the beggining of the project to carry `generateRandomString`, after that with the implementation of `helpers.js` I tought about passing `generateRandomString` to it but it would not make this more readable so for now it stays! probably it will disapear in future refactorings.
+(Gone!)